-Our goal is to increase the number of faculty, faculty emeriti, and staff who invest in the college, its students, and programs.
-There is no dollar goal for this effort; instead, we aim to achieve 75 percent faculty and staff participation.
-When we reach this high level of participation, it will show students, parents, and alumni that we care enough about this place to invest in its future — and that they should too.
+Our goal was to increase the number of faculty, faculty emeriti, and staff who invest in the college, its students, and programs.
+There was no dollar goal for this effort; instead, we aimed to achieve 75 percent faculty and staff participation.
+When we reached 71 percent participation, it showed students, parents, and alumni that we cared enough about this place to invest in its future — and that they should too.

-Investing in the college this way also supports CC’s capital campaign, “Building on Originality – The Campaign for Colorado College.”
+Investing in the college this way also supported CC’s capital campaign, “Building on Originality – The Campaign for Colorado College.”
 Campaign goals are to:

 - Provide $100 million for scholarships and elimination of program fees